-This sheet talks about exposure to lorazepam in a pregnancy and while breastfeeding.
+This sheet is about exposure to lorazepam in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

-> What is lorazepam?
+What is lorazepam?

 Lorazepam is a medication that has been used to treat anxiety and insomnia (trouble falling and/or staying asleep).
 It has also been used to treat seizures and alcohol withdrawal syndrome.
 Some brand names for lorazepam are Ativan® and Loreev®.
 Lorazepam belongs to the class of medication known as benzodiazepines.